Search our range of undergraduate, postgraduate and professional courses.

 Utilising both research and professional practice, they’ll be creating a wide range of authentic and challenging learning experiences throughout your course to help you fulﬁl your potential.

-I joined Staffordshire University in the summer of 2015 after spending four years at Keele University whilst I completed a PhD in Human Resource Management and Industrial Relations.
+Andy joined Staffordshire University in the summer of 2015 after spending four years at Keele University whilst he completed a PhD in Human Resource Management and Industrial Relations.

-Before Entering academia as a career, I had spent sixteen years working for the Ministry of Defence in Shropshire.
-Initially this was as an electrician but then having got involved with the trade union I became an elected representative.
-This role gave me an insight into employee relations that is invaluable in my teaching.
+Before entering academia as a career, Andy had spent sixteen years working for the Ministry of Defence in Shropshire.
+Initially this was as an electrician but then having got involved with the trade union he became an elected representative.
+This role gave him an insight into employee relations that is invaluable in his teaching.

 For the course starting on 16 September 2019 the tuition fees are: